windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/start/routing-controller.md

 If you use browser open `/flower/sakura`, Windwalker will find `Flower\Controller\Sakura\GetController`  and execute it automatically.

-The reason we locate `GetController` is because Windwalker routing supports RESTful protocal for that `Get` is commonly used as default http request method.
+The reason we locate `GetController` is because Windwalker routing supports RESTful protocal for that `Get` is commonly used as default yaml request method.

 If you send `Post` request then `SaveController` will be executed instead.
 This is more efficient and faster to the better routing performance.